Images for illustrative purposes only

-The pack contains 21 pills with active medication.
-It also contains 7 reminder or inactive pills that do not contain hormones at the end of the pack.
-Take one active pill for 21 days in a row.
-Take the 7 inactive pills in a row after you have taken the last active pill.
-If you are using a pack with only 21 tablets, do not take any tablet for 7 days after you consumed the 21 active pills.
+The pack contains 21 pills with active medication, and then you have 7 days where you do not take any tablets.
 Expect to have your period on the third day after you take the last active pill in the cycle.
 If you have taken the last of the reminder pills or after not taking any pill for seven days, start a new pack the next day whether or not you have your period.
 If you did not get your period, consult your doctor.

 If this is the first time you are using this medication and you are not switching from another form of hormonal birth control, take the first tablet in the pack on the first Sunday following the beginning of your menstrual period or on the first day of your period.
 If your period begins on a Sunday, begin taking the pills on that day.
 For the first cycle only, use an additional form of non-hormonal birth control such as a condom for the first 7 days to prevent pregnancy until the medication has enough time to work.
 If you start taking the pills on the first day of your menstrual period, you do not need to use a backup birth control method the first week.

-Take one active pill daily for 21 days, followed by either 7 days of taking a non-active pill or 7 days of no-pill days.
+Take one active pill daily for 21 days, followed by 7 days of no-pill days.
 Start the next pill pack the next day after taking the last of the inactive pills or after 7 days of no-pill days.